C3MA/HomieRoomSensor/Readme.md

 The following pins are used:
 * GPIO4  PM1006 particle sensor PIN REST on Vindriktning board
-* GPIO2  WS2812 stripe out of three LEDs, replacing the orignal LEDs at front
+* GPIO2  WS2812 stripe out of three LEDs, replacing the original LEDs at front
 * GPIO15 Red LED    (optional)
 * GPIO12 Green LED  (optional) Used as 3.3V Supply for the I2C sensor
 * GPIO13 Blue LED   (optional)